Here are some answers to most common questions we get.

 Yes, Prevail has conducted hundreds of studies in all major therapeutic areas and is well-suited for any therapeutic specialty because of its information and process know how.
 The therapeutic areas we have worked with include: Allergy / Immunology, Auto-Immune, Bio-defense, Cardiovascular, Dermatology, Endocrinology, Gastroenterology, Hematology, HIV/Infectious Diseases, Internal Medicine, Men’s Health, Metabolic Diseases, Musculoskeletal, Neurology, Oncology, Ophthalmology, Orthopedic, Pain Management, Respiratory Transplantation, Urology / Nephrology, Vaccines, Women’s Health

-Depending on which modules and tools are chosen, a system can be launched within two to six weeks.
+Depending on which modules and tools are chosen, a system can be launched within four to seven weeks.
 Integrating external data only and providing analytics or process-management tools takes two to four weeks.
 CRF development of a full EDC and CDM system takes four to six weeks.

 It is recommended that Prevail develops the Single Interface™ Platform to start, but sponsors or third parties can then configure the system and develop CRFs themselves.
 Alternatively Prevail can set-up the system quickly and cost-effectively from start-to-finish.

-The Prevail Single Interface™ as a whole is priced competitively and provides the most technology-per-dollar-spent in the industry.
-Pricing is transparent with a 100%, no-questions-asked satisfaction guarantee: if you are not satisfied with your results, your payment is returned.
+The Prevail Single Interface® as a whole is priced competitively and provides the most technology-per-dollar-spent in the industry.
+With no surprise pricing or hidden charges, pricing is transparent with a 100%, no-questions-asked satisfaction guarantee.

 Yes, the system is modular and modules can be licensed individually or in combination for a study or multiple studies.
 There is no minimum cost and component are available for adding mid-study